omeka/omeka-s-enduser/users.md

 There are six user roles in OmekaS.
 - Global Admin: full site privileges
-- Site Administrator: Full site privileges except: modules: browse only; vocabularies: search, read, create.
+- Site Administrator: Full site privileges
-- Editor (Content Expert): full privileges for content creation, editing, and deleting; limited privileges for user, module, and vocabularies.
+- Editor (Content Expert): full privileges for content creation
 - Reviewer: robust content privileges but can only delete own content.
 - Author: Create own content.
 - Researcher: Search and read privileges only.